freeCodeCamp/how-to-contribute-to-open-source/README.md

 - ["FOSS Community Acronyms"](https://github.com/d-edge/foss-acronyms) - This repo contains a list of abbreviations used within the FOSS (Free and Open Source) community, along with their definitions and usages.
 - ["Open Source Fiesta - Open Source Fiesta"](https://zubi.gitbook.io/open-source-fiesta/) - Step-by-step instruction on how to contribute to GitHub repositories, and includes a git command line cheatsheet.
 - ["Beginner's Guide to Open Source Contribution - by Love Babbar Youtube Channel"](https://www.youtube.com/watch?v=SXW_bA4SGqA) - A hindi video tutorial for beginners to understand what is Open Source.
-- ["Git && Github Complete - by Love Babbar Youtube Channel"](https://www.youtube.com/watch?v=uj4fy4kpaOA) - A hindi video tutorial for beginners to understand how Git and Github works.
 - ["How to Fix your First Bug in OPEN SOURCE - by Love Babbar Youtube Channel"](https://www.youtube.com/watch?v=fMdfDnGX9S8) - A hindi video tutorial for beginners to fix your first bug in Open Source.

 ## Direct GitHub searches